LupoA/lsdensities/doc/source/index.rst

     \vec{g}(\sigma;\omega) = \argmin_{\vec{g} \in \mathbb{R}^{\tau_{\rm max}}} \int_0^\infty dE \, e^{\alpha E} | \sum_{r=1}^{\tau_{\rm max}} g_\tau(\omega) b_T(a \tau, E) - \mathcal{S}_\sigma(E,\omega) |^2 \\  + \lambda \; \sum_{\tau_1, \tau_2=1}^{\tau_{\rm max}} g_{\tau_1}(\omega) \, B_{\tau_1 \tau_2}\,  g_{\tau_2}(\omega) \, , \;\;\;\;\; \lambda \in (0,\infty)

+.. _what_is_lambda-label:

 At :math:`\lambda=0` this expression provides the exact solution for the problem, which is however deeply unstable when the correlator is affected by noise.
 The class `InverseProblemWrapper.py` provides routines that automatically optimise the value of :math:`\lambda`.

+.. _what_is_alpha-label:

+Different values of :math:`\alpha < 2` can be also chosen.
+This allows to work with different norms.
+Different choices can have better convergence properties at different energies.